keboola/python-http-client/README.md

 The package may be installed via PIP:

 ```
-pip install keboola.client
+pip install keboola.http-client
 ```

 ### Structure and Functionality

 The package contains a single core module:
-- `keboola.client` - Contains the `HttpClient` class for easy manipulation with APIs and external services
+- `keboola.http_client` - Contains the `HttpClient` class for easy manipulation with APIs and external services

 ### `HttpClient`